vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 #### Example of NodeSelector:
  * There are two ways to assign labels to nodes.
-   * One is writing labels for nodes in manifest/yml files.
+   * One is writing labels for nodes in manifest/yml files. while creating k8s cluster or we can select existing nodes label too.
       * [Refer Here](https://github.com/AjayKumarRamesh/QT-DevOps-AzureCloud-Trainings-Ajay/blob/master/Kubernetes/Examples_Yaml/Assinging-Scheduling-pods-to-nodes/nodeselecting-labels/eks-cluster.yml)
       * refer below screen shot for proof for above manifest/yml files
       ![Preview](./Images/k8s191.png)